MicrosoftDocs/quantum-docs/articles/concepts-multiple-qubits.md

 $$\psi\otimes \phi = \begin{bmatrix} 1/\sqrt{2} \\\\  0 \\\\  0 \\\\  1/\sqrt{2} \end{bmatrix}.$$

 Such a two-qubit state, which cannot be written as the tensor product of single-qubit states, is called an "entangled state"; the two qubits are said to be [*entangled*](https://en.wikipedia.org/wiki/Quantum_entanglement).
 Loosely speaking, because the quantum state cannot be thought of as a tensor product of single qubit states, the information that the state holds is not confined to either of the qubits individually.
-Rather, the information is stored non-locally in the correlations between the two states.
-This non-locality of information is one of the major distinguishing features of quantum computing over classical computing and is essential for a number of quantum protocols including [quantum teleportation](https://github.com/microsoft/Quantum/tree/main/samples/getting-started/teleportation) and [quantum error correction](xref:microsoft.quantum.libraries.overview.error-correction).
+Rather, the information is stored nonlocally in the correlations between the two states.
+This nonlocality of information is one of the major distinguishing features of quantum computing over classical computing and is essential for a number of quantum protocols including [quantum teleportation](https://github.com/microsoft/Quantum/tree/main/samples/getting-started/teleportation) and [quantum error correction](xref:microsoft.quantum.libraries.overview.error-correction).

 ### Measuring two-qubit states
 Measuring two-qubit states is very similar to single-qubit measurements.
 Measuring the state